- The React portfolio website you'll build

 Software developer portfolio

-And there you have it!
-In this tutorial, you learned how to build a portfolio website with React, set up a content structure for it on ButterCMS, and retrieve the content for your application.
+You learned how to build a React website, set up a content structure for it on ButterCMS, and retrieve the content for your application.
+You also saw examples of portfolio websites and customizable responsive templates built with React.

 ButterCMS is the #1 rated Headless CMS